Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 1. If the player creates a triplet (stack of 3) on their very first turn, they steal 3 points from each opponent.
 2. If any player, of the course of the round, creates three triplets, then they *immediately* win the round and steal 5 points from each opponent.

 # End of Round and Scoring
+The round ends when either a player calls *stop*, or when all players run out of cards in their hands.

+If the cards run out, then the round is a draw.
+All players score nothing, **regardless of any yaku they hold**, and the next round begins with the same dealer.

+Otherwise, the player who called *stop* is the winner of the round.

+The winning player calculates their score as follows:

+`Winner's Score = (Total Value of Winner's Yaku + Bonus Points) x Multipliers`.

 # Yaku
 Note that the Bright Yaku are mutually exclusive with one another, but all other yaku may be combined freely.